Slab Theorem and Halfspace Theorem for constant mean curvature surfaces in $\mathbb H^2\times\mathbb R$: Halfspace Theorem

-This contradiction proves that no two distinct points in $\Sigma$ have the same vertical projection.
-Standard arguments show that the Gauss map of $\Sigma$ is then nowhere horizontal, so $\Sigma$ is a multigraph.
-Manzano and the third author proved in~\cite{MR} that any complete multigraph must be a graph over a domain $\Omega\subset\hh$.
+This contradiction proves that no two distinct points in $M$ have the same vertical projection.
+Standard arguments show that the mean curvature vector of $M$ is then nowhere horizontal, so $M$ is a complete multigraph.
+Manzano and the third author proved in~\cite{MR} that any complete multigraph with $0<H\leq \frac 1 2$ (see \cite{HRS} for the case $H=\frac 1 2$) must be a graph over an unbounded domain $\Omega\subset\hh$.

 Now let us prove that $\Omega$ is simply connected.
-If this were not the case, there would be at least a closed component $\gamma$ in $\partial\Omega$ and the graph would necessarily diverge over $\gamma$.
-However, it was proved in~\cite{HRS} that this is only possible over curves of geodesic curvature $\pm 2H$ in $\hh$, which are not closed, a contradiction.
+If this were not the case, there would be at least a Jordan curve $\gamma$ in $\partial\Omega$.
+Since $M$ is complete, the graph would necessarily diverge over $\gamma$.
+It was proved in~\cite{HRS2} that this is only possible if $\gamma$ has constant geodesic curvature $\pm 2H$, a contradiction since $\gamma$ is closed.

-Finally, let us prove that the graph can not take finite boundary values over an open arc $\tau$ of $\partial_\infty \hh$.
-Suppose this is not true.
-Consider a paraboloid pointing upwards with minimum for the height function at $\{t=0\}$, and denote by $\mathcal P_o$ its intersection with the slab $\{0\leq t\leq t_3\}$.
-Let us denote by $d_o$ the diameter of the circle $\partial \mathcal P_o$.
-Going sufficiently far towards $\tau$, we can find a disk $\Omega_o$ with diameter bigger than $d_o$ contained in $\Omega$, and apply the maximum principle with vertical translations of $\mathcal P_o$ coming from above to reach a contradiction. \end{proof}